Galvis, Bichette lead Blue Jays over Royals 4... | Taiwan News

 Waguespack got exceptional defensive help early.
 Deep outfield catches by Lourdes Gurriel Jr. in left and Randal Grichuk in center prevented extra-base hits by Jorge Soler in the first inning and Hunter Dozier in the third.
 Smoak speared Ryan O'Hearn's hot shot to start a double play in the fourth and Gurriel charged in for a shoetop grab of Nicky Lopez's weak liner to end the inning.

+"I didn't throw as many strikes as I wanted to but luckily the balls that were hit were at guys," Waguespack said.
+"The defense did a heck of a job."

-Right after that play, however, Gurriel left the game with a sore right knee.
+Right after his last catch, however, Gurriel left the game with a sore right knee.

+"Gurriel was out there making plays and sacrificed his body for me a couple of times," Waguespack said.

 Rookie right-hander Justin Shafer worked a perfect ninth for his first career save.